mantidproject/news/_drafts/week11.md

 * *new* [PR28321](https://github.com/mantidproject/mantid/pull/28321) - Fix unhandled exception when you enable filled areas more than once on a waterfall plot
 * *new* [PR28323](https://github.com/mantidproject/mantid/pull/28323) - Fix typo in PyChopGui
 * *new* [PR28324](https://github.com/mantidproject/mantid/pull/28324) - MatrixWorkspace::findY
+* *new* [PR28325](https://github.com/mantidproject/mantid/pull/28325) - Fix Plot Type being in context menu on plot with only one line
+* *new* [PR28326](https://github.com/mantidproject/mantid/pull/28326) - Replace header guards in Testing with pragma once.
+* *new* [PR28328](https://github.com/mantidproject/mantid/pull/28328) - Add documentation for UserFunctionMD
+* *new* [PR28332](https://github.com/mantidproject/mantid/pull/28332) - Replace header guards in MantidPlot with pragma once